patoi/aikido-irimi/README.md

 ## Technology
 It is running on AWS, NodeJS.
 Using: express, morgan, nedb and winston.
 CI infrastucture running on TravisCI, with unit and e2e tests: chai, karma, nightwatch.
+It's using materialize design and angularjs on client side

 ## How to test or run